 - A parent/guardian or adult supervisor must be at least eighteen (18) years of age.

 - Occasionally, an adult non-member guest such as a grandparent or non-member parent may want to come to the Rec Center with a member and a youth.
 If the adult non-member wants to participate he or she must bring a government issued photo ID and purchase a guest pass for $5.
 If the adult non-member wants to watch the youth but does not want to participate on his/her own, he or she can provide a government issued photo ID and receive a visitor pass.

-- Youth must remain under the direct supervision and care of a parent/guardian or adult member at all times when in the Rec Center.
+- Youth 15 years and younger must remain under the direct supervision and care of a parent/guardian or adult member at all times when in the Rec Center.

 - Youth 5 and under may go into the opposite gender locker room with their parent/guardian.
 Universal locker rooms, which include showers, lockers and changing tables, are available on the 2nd floor near the pool and 4th floor.

 - Rec Center Members may have an infant in a stroller or carrying device (ie bjorn, sling, ergo, etc) in the Rec Center: